-Excerpted from The Reactionary Mind: Conservatism from Edmund Burke to Donald Trump (Second Edition), out fall 2017 from Oxford University Press.
+Excerpted from The Reactionary Mind: Conservatism from Edmund Burke to Donald Trump (Second Edition), out now from Oxford University Press.

 In The Art of the Deal, Donald Trump tells us — twice — that he doesn’t do lunch.
 By the end of the first hundred pages, he’s gone out to lunch three times.
 Trump claims that he doesn’t take architecture critics seriously.
 On the next page, he admits, “I’m not going to kid you: it’s also nice to get good reviews.”
 Trump says the Wharton School at the University of Pennsylvania is “the place to go” to become a great entrepreneur.
 In the next paragraph, he states that a Wharton degree “doesn’t prove very much.”